Vehicle warranties are confusing; some are comprehensive, others are very specific, and it can be hard to tell what you have. Here are our best tips.

-The next time you find yoursellf tempted to go through one of those quickie car washes with the giant brushes that gouge your paint- don’t.
+The next time you find yourself tempted to go through one of those quickie car washes with the giant brushes that gouge your paint- don’t.
 If you care about your car’s exterior, do a DIY car wash for the best results.
-You may regularly hose of your car and give it a rub down with a mitt and soapy water, but you may be neglecting a few steps.
+You may regularly hose off your car and give it a rub down with a mitt and soapy water, but you may be neglecting a few steps.

 1. Assess the condition of your vehicle

 Evaluating the condition of your vehicle will tell you how to clean it.
-A new car or one that already has a good coat of wax on it, needs less attention than a car that’s been neglected- requiring a more thorough clean and a polish.
+A new car or one that already has a good coat of wax on it, needs less attention than a car that’s been neglected- requiring a more thorough clean and polish.

 2. Check your products

 Get in the habit of reading the label of any product before you dump it onto the surface of your vehicle.
 For example, a highly acidic chrome wheel cleaner will ruin the finish of aluminum wheels.
-After you’re clear on what goes where and when, invest in premium microfiber clothes and separate into piles for those used on your paint, wheels, and windows.
+After you’re clear on what goes where and when, invest in premium microfiber clothes and separate them into piles for those used on your paint, wheels, and windows.
 Wash your towels and cleaning mitts after every use.

 3. Rinse then wash

-Rinse your entire car, from the top down, to remove loose contaminants such as dust, dirt, pollen, mold and mud.
+Rinse your entire car, from the top down, to remove loose contaminants such as dust, dirt, pollen, mould and mud.
 When it’s time to wash, use a car washing soap instead of household detergent or cleaner, which can damage the paint and strip away wax.

 4. Prep the surface